Iubenda logo

 Table of Contents

-How do you manage cookies consents on WordPress?
+How do you manage cookie consent on WordPress?
 How can you create a cookie banner and a cookie policy?

-How to manage cookies consent step by step
+How to manage cookie consent step by step

 The Cookie Law – whose official name is ePrivacy Directive – establishes guidelines for protecting the electronic privacy of EU-based users.
 It requires that every website or app owner who uses any trackers should disclose it in a cookie policy and block trackers from running if users’ don’t grant their consent.

-Need help figuring out how to set up prior blocking?
-No worries, we’ve created a guide just for that!
+💡 Need help figuring out how to block cookies from being installed until users have granted their consent?
+No worries, our solution does just that.
 Click here for an Introduction to the Prior Blocking of Cookie Scripts.

 Let’s take a closer look at what you need to make your WordPress website compliant.